dmawardi/laravel-blog/README.md

 -   [Robust background job processing](https://laravel.com/docs/queues).
 -   [Real-time event broadcasting](https://laravel.com/docs/broadcasting).

+## Additional packages

+-   [Laravel Clockwork](https://github.com/itsgoingd/clockwork): Used for logging and debugging You then would need to download the browser extension for Chrome or Firefox to use it.

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

 ## Learning Laravel